-The conservation team consists of one full time Senior Conservator, one full time Conservator, and one full time collections assistant.
-The Digitisation Service works alongside this team comprising 2.2 FTE posts shared by four part time staff members.
-The Conservation Unit offers weekly sessions for the students from Nothumbria University's conservation MA course, of 6 hours student per week.
+The conservation team consists of one full time Senior Conservator, one full time Conservator, one part time Project Conservator, and one full time collections assistant.
+The Digitisation Service works alongside this team comprising one full time and one part time digitisation technicians.
+The Conservation Unit offers weekly sessions for the students from Northumbria University's conservation MA course, of 6 hours student per week.
 In addition, several volunteers are currently registered with the conservation unit.
 Working under the supervision of the Conservators, the volunteers attend scheduled sessions on a fortnightly basis.
 Each volunteer contributes between 6 and 24 hours of their time per month.
 They assist the Conservators with re-packaging documents, creating lists, labels and boxes.
 The team is based within the large, purpose-built studio at Carlisle Archive Centre, and is responsible for looking after the holdings of the other three archive centres in Barrow, Kendal and Whitehaven, and the outstore at Houghton.